DHEERAJHARODE/Hacktoberfest2024-Open-source-/README.md

 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 ---

-## 🎯Objectives
+## Objectives 🎯
-**The Main Objectives of this Repositry is to help People for their Contribution in Hacktoberfest 2021**
+**The Main Objectives of this Repositry is to help People for their Contribution in Hacktoberfest 2022 and Open-Source**

 <!-- # :handshake: Our Contributors
 <a href="https://github.com/hctnm2/Beginner-Hacktoberfest/graphs/contributors">